lumicks/pylake/docs/install.rst

 Therefore, it can be challenging to find a set of packages and package versions that all work together.

 One pragmatic solution to this is to maintain separate Python environments for different projects.
-This means that you create independent "copies" of Python and its installed packages, so that the different projects you're working on don't interfere with each other.
+This means that you create independent "copies" of Python and its installed packages, so that the different projects you are working on do not interfere with each other.
 Anaconda is one solution to this problem.
 With Anaconda, you can have multiple installations of Python (with all their installed modules) installed on your computer.
 These installations are referred to as environments.

 **Why do we install Pylake in a separate environment by default?**

-Conda sources the packages it uses from a channel, these are locations where conda and the Anaconda Navigator search for packages.
+Conda fetches the packages it uses from a channel, these are locations where conda and the Anaconda Navigator search for packages.
 The default one is called Anaconda, but Pylake is available on a channel named `conda-forge`_.
 Conda forge and Anaconda both have different versions of different packages.
 Some of these are not compatible with each other.